 As I made my way out I saw another stand selling souvenirs, as well as books about Steve Jobs and Barak Obama.

 By the time I made it outside I realized it was probably for the best that they kicked me out.
 I did need to head back to the airport.
 But I still didn’t get any souvenirs, other than a postcard of Vietnamese propaganda that actually said it was propaganda.

 But right outside the museum was a small stand where sandals were being made from old tires.
 It seemed like the perfect gift from Vietnam and although the sandals were a little pricy (about $10) it was a very unique gift.

 I headed out and grabbed a cab to the Statue of Lenin in Lenin Park across from the Vietnam Military History Museum.

 The cab driver ripped me off with a fast meter, charging me 120,000 Dong for the trip that shouldn’t have cost more than 30,000.
 It was enough to sour me on cabs in Hanoi from that point on and after taking a few pictures of the Statute, which after recent events in Ukraine makes it one of the last ones you can find in the world outside of Seattle, I made my way back to the hotel on the back of a scooter.
 The hotel arranged for my ride back to the airport and my time in Vietnam had run.
+Someday I would have to go back and try my luck backpacking in Vietnam, but that was an adventure for another trip.
 I still had Myanmar waiting for me tonight.